Sean’s new home is off a quiet road on the edge of Hull. Sean, now 34, has been living in his own home since August 2020.

 Sean also goes out with his mum every Tuesday.
 Emma says: “It’s important they continue that family relationship.
 Sean’s family have been very supportive through this transition.”

-Looking back on the first two months, Emma adds: “The team have done really well, considering Sean transitioned in a pandemic with limited time to get to know him before he moved, the team have worked really hard to make this a positive experience for Sean and Leah.
-I’m really proud of them.”
+Looking back, Emma adds: “The team have done really well, considering Sean transitioned in a pandemic with limited time to get to know him before he moved.
+The team have worked really hard to make this a positive experience for Sean and Leah.”